- Choosing a selection results in a full page refresh.

 Wouri was a first calf born to Wendy II that survived – he broke her unfortunate ‘spell’.
 In 1987 13-year old Wendy II had her first calf, who sadly only lived for six months.
 It is not uncommon for a mother to lose her first calf and the drought didn’t help.
 Furthermore the loss of Wendy II’s mother when she was only two and a half appeared to have a detrimental on her when she tried to raise her own calves.
 She had a second calf in September 1989 but this calf died in January 1991.
 Finally in November 1992 she gave birth to a calf that survived, a female – Wouri.
 And after that she had no trouble raising calves.

-Wouri was 17 then and already had a baby girl called Whitecap then, followed in 2012 by another beauty called WOU12.
+Wouri was 17 at that time and already had a baby girl called Whitecap then, followed in 2012 by another beauty called WOU12.
 Despite the loss, their family continued to strive.

-Photo and text credit: Cynthia Moss, Kenya Wildlife Service
+Photo copyright and text: Cynthia Moss, Kenya Wildlife Service